Geoff Thompson (writer): Writing for stage

-Thompson has written successfully for stage, including the play Fragile which is semi-autobiographical and showed in Coventry.
+Thompson has written for stage, including the play Fragile which is semi-autobiographical and showed in Coventry.

 Spiritual teacher, podcast, TED talk

 Alongside writing, for many years Thompson was a spiritual teacher and coach, drawing upon his own experiences as a martial artist and of personal problems that he had contended with, which inspired his self-help books.

 Thompson produced a popular podcast on spiritual guidance and self-help for a number of years, and in 2016 he presented a TED talk entitled Conquering Fear.

 Recent years

 In 2020 he released an autobiography, Notes from a Factory Floor and the spiritual self-help text The Divine CEO.